 What impact would United winning have on the Europa League qualification places?

 Every domestic league has a cap for a maximum number of European places.
-So if Manchester United win the Europa League and finish outside the top four (making it five Champions League qualifiers from England) then the Premier League will drop from three Europa League spots to two.
+So if Manchester United win the Europa League (making it five Champions League qualifiers from England) then the Premier League will drop from three Europa League spots to two.

-With the FA Cup winners already guaranteed to be one of the Premier League’s top seven and eighth-placed West Brom out of contention, the seven English representatives will be Chelsea, Tottenham Hotspur, Liverpool, Manchester City, Manchester United, Arsenal and Everton… but possibly not in that order.
+With the FA Cup winners already guaranteed to be one of the Premier League’s top seven, the seven English representatives in Europe will be Chelsea, Tottenham Hotspur, Liverpool, Manchester City, Manchester United, Arsenal and Everton.